 A Whole New Mind was actually written years ago.

-Whereas left brain typically regarded as analytical, logical, numerical, etc. What he was saying is that a lot of left brain work can and will be accomplished by computers.
+Whereas the left brain typically regarded as analytical, logical, numerical, etc. What he was saying is that a lot of the left brain work can and will be accomplished by computers.

 Some people are more left brain vs. right brain dominant.

-Of course, your brain makes you human, but he also makes the case that computers can do a pretty good job of replicating and actually beating you at a lot of left brain things.
+Of course, your brain makes you human.
+But he also makes the case that computers can do a pretty good job of replicating and actually beating you at a lot of the left brain things.

-Maybe you should start thinking about the right brain elements, being creative, than can be more empathetic and seeing more of the big picture, which are things that, again, today, computers can’t do.
+Maybe you should start thinking about the right brain elements.
+Being creative, that can be more empathetic and seeing more of the big picture.
+Which are things that, again, today, computers can’t do.

 A great read for sourcers and recruiters and those who hire them just to think about that in general and say, “Okay, yeah.
 So, how do we embrace the right brain elements?”

-There’s some really interesting exercises in there as well for people that might be a little bit more left brain dominant to say, “Well, here’s a way that you can start to awaken a little bit more of your right brain if you tend to be left brain dominant.”
+There are some really interesting exercises in there as well for people that might be a little bit more left-brain dominant to say.
+“Well, here’s a way that you can start to awaken a little bit more of your right brain if you tend to be left-brain dominant.”

-What keeps you going or what kept you going when you where on the tools?
+Q: What keeps you going or what kept you going when you were on the tools?

 I don’t like sales in the stereotypical sense of sales where somebody loses.